HIGH SCHOOL

 • All students currently enrolled or entering Calvary as a 9th grader or above must declare their intent regarding graduation.
 Any student who seeks to graduate from DCA must follow all policies and fulfill all requirements set forth regarding graduation.
 Students who declare a lack of intent to graduate and change that intent at a later time will not be allowed to graduate unless they have followed graduation policies and fulfilled all requirements.
 Please note the following stipulations regarding graduating from Calvary: – Students must select a diploma plan from the time of their initial enrollment or entry into high school. – A recommended sequence of classes will be distributed upon selection of diploma plan.
 This sequence is the basis for the school’s scheduling of classes.
 Students who choose to diverge from the recommended sequence risk scheduling conflicts, at no fault of the school, which may result in the inability to register for required course work and thus prevent graduation. – All academic core courses (English, Mathematics, Science, Social Studies, and Foreign Language) must be taken on campus from the time of the student’s initial enrollment or entry into high school.
 (Exception: Students may transfer one course from off campus each academic year.) – A minimum of five credits must be completed on campus to earn a diploma from DCA. – Students must submit scores from either the SAT or ACT in order to receive a diploma. – Students must attain a final GPA of 2.00 to graduate.
 NOTE: All students who wish to transfer credits into Calvary must fulfill all requirements as stated in the handbook.
 Failure to do so may result in the transfer course not receiving approval and the student not graduating.

 • Each spring, the Academic Advising Office meets with students and parents by class to review the possibilities for the next school year.
 Although students have prepared a four-year plan, adjustments are sometimes necessary to accommodate a newly discovered passion or to capitalize on an area of academic strength.
 Then, online course requesting is made available beginning in late March.
 Course requests must be made through Renweb during the designated open course requesting dates.
 After that, there will be a $75 fee for schedule changes.
-Please be aware there is a Financial Commitment Policy (see the Parent/Student Handbook).
-Please do not wait until the last day of course requesting to choose classes, in case there are problems.
-In order to select your student’s classes follow the instructions below.
+Please be aware there is a Financial Commitment Policy for tuition and athletics (see the Parent/Student Handbook and published commitment dates on our calendar).

 • Students in their junior and senior years and on a track to graduate may request to take two courses by dual credit to be applied toward graduation requirements.
 Students will be allowed a total of two credits per year – two dual credits or one dual credit/one transfer credit.
 Students are not allowed to transfer in more than one credit unless one of them is obtained through dual credit.
 Currently, LeTourneau University and Dallas Baptist University are the only approved institutions for dual credit.
 Only approved courses will be accepted for dual credit.
 It is the student’s responsibility to fulfill all prerequisites set forth by LETU and DBU for enrollment (i.e., testing, prior coursework, academic standing, etc.) as well as pays all fees required by the respective college.
 Courses taken for dual credit will count toward a student’s GPA and appear on the transcript as such.
 Letter grades will transfer as follows: A – 97, B – 87, C – 77.